 Internships and Volunteering Opportunities

 There are many opportunities to engage with various job sites around Pittsburgh.
 If you are interested in internships, contact Abdesalam Soudi, our department's internship coordinator.
 You can get course credit while working with a local employer through LING 1900 Linguistic Consulting/Internship.
-If you are interested in ESL teaching experience, you can volunteer to run a Campus Conversation Course (CCC).
-Contact email@example.com for details.
+If you are interested in ESL teaching experience, you can volunteer to lead a TalkTime discussion group or be a Conversation Partner with the international students in the English Language Institute (ELI).
+Opportunities may also be available to teach a Community Conversation Course (CCC).
+Contact email@example.com for more information about these ESL teaching opportunities.
 Your advisor and professors/instructors specializing in a particular area may also know of similar opportunities, so be sure to ask around.
 Pitt's Career Development and Placement Assistance is another excellent resource.

 We encourage our undergraduate majors to participate in research.
 Many opportunities are available, such as LING 1903 Directed Research and First Experience in Research.
 You can work with faculty or graduate students.
 There are many linguistics conferences for undergraduates to participate in as well.